From BR Bullpen

 Biographical Information

-Ángel Castro has pitched in the US, Mexico, Dominican Republic and Japan.
+Ángel Castro pitched in the US, Mexico, Dominican Republic and Japan before making his major league debut at the age of 32.

 Castro was picked by the Detroit Tigers in the 13th round of the 2006 amateur draft.
 He made his pro debut with the DSL Tigers that summer, going 4-1 with a 1.39 ERA and .75 WHIP, striking out 71 in 58 1/3 IP.
 He was 11th in the Dominican Summer League in ERA and third in WHIP (after Santos Arias and Omar Beltre).
 He split 2007 between the West Michigan Whitecaps (7-4, 3.01) and Lakeland Flying Tigers (4-2, 3.79).
 He tied Jonah Nickerson for 7th in the Tigers chain in wins.
 Moving to relief, he pitched for the 2008 Flying Tigers (2-1, 5 Sv, 2.80 in 21 G) and Erie SeaWolves (2-2, 2 Sv, 3.30 in 26 G).